 Afterwards, travelers will need to pay the visa fee and wait for their visa to be processed.
 The average processing time for a Kenya eVisa is two to three business days, although this may take longer due to demand, holidays, or other factors.

 Please note that the Kenyan single entry eVisa is valid for 3 months from the date that you receive it.
-The Kenya visa is valid for a stay of up to 90 days.
-If travelers wish to stay longer than the allotted 90 days, they must apply in-person for an extension at the Immigration Headquarters.
-Likewise, all travelers are advised to print out a copy of their eVisa in case the immigration officer will ask for it during the border crossing.
+The Kenya visa is valid for a stay of up to 30 days.
+If travelers wish to stay longer than 30 days, they must apply in-person for an extension at the Immigration Headquarters.
+The visa can be extended twice for up to an additional Likewise, all travelers are advised to print out a copy of their eVisa in case the immigration officer will ask for it during the border crossing.